alienspirit7/L16_HomeWork/ResultsAnalysis.md

 - **Why Gemini helps:** larger embedding space captures richer semantic relations (club names, league acronyms, player references) and better differentiates women’s football from NBA jargon, so centroids align with the intended topics.
 - **Dependencies:** requires `google-generativeai` and a valid API key; runs are cloud-dependent and slower due to network latency.

-**However, new-title classification still struggled:**
+**However, new-title classification diverged:**

-- The hold-out Messi headline aligns with *Soccer Transfers* in both embedding runs (SentenceTransformer and Gemini) because one of the nearest neighbours is a transfer article (“Barcelona’s Potential Lewandowski Replacement Wants Transfer ‘Finalized’ in January”), so the vote favours cluster `0`.
+- Using SentenceTransformer embeddings, the Messi headline is correctly routed to *Soccer Transfers* because one of the nearest neighbours is a transfer article (“Barcelona’s Potential Lewandowski Replacement Wants Transfer ‘Finalized’ in January”), giving cluster `0` the majority vote.
-- **Residual risk:** the other two neighbours are Women Soccer headlines with similar “star/record move” language, meaning any small shift (different `k`, added data, or altered normalization) could tip the result toward the wrong class.
-The example highlights how fragile KNN can be when clusters have overlapping semantics and imbalanced counts.
+- With Gemini embeddings, the same headline was pulled into the *Women Soccer* cluster despite sharper overall separation.
+Two of the closest neighbours are women’s soccer stories (“USWNT Icon Christen Press…” and “Alyssa Thompson…”) whose language (“star”, “record-breaking move”) dominates the vote, overwhelming the lone transfers neighbour.
+- **Why Gemini still misses:** KNN only considers local neighbours.
+Even though the Gemini manifold separates clusters cleanly at a global level, sparse representation of MLS/men’s transfer headlines means nearest neighbours remain women’s soccer articles, leading to misclassification.
 - **Additional factors:**
-  - The transfers cluster remains the smallest segment; adding more MLS or men’s transfer stories would solidify its centroid.
+  - The transfers cluster is the smallest cohort; more diverse transfer headlines would strengthen its centroid and neighbour pool.
-  - With `k=3`, a future dataset update might deliver two women’s soccer neighbours, causing a misclassification even though the embeddings themselves are high quality.
+  - The default `k=3` and equal weighting make the prediction susceptible to class imbalance—two women’s articles can outvote one transfer article even with higher-quality embeddings.

 ---